-Table 3: Contents of outsourcing and third party risk management policy General • The responsibilities of the board, including its involvement, as appropriate, in decisions regarding outsourcing to third parties. • The involvement of business lines, internal control functions, and other individuals in respect of outsourcing and third party arrangements.
+Table B: Contents of outsourcing and third party-risk management policy Section Content covered Conoral The responsibilities of the board including its involvement as General The responsibilities of the board, including its involvement, as appropriate, in decisions regarding outsourcing to third parties.
+The involvement of business lines, internal control functions, and other individuals in respect of outsourcing and third party arrangements.
 Links to other relevant policies.
-Documentation and record-keeping. • Procedures for the identification, assessment, management, and mitigation of potential relevant conflicts of interest.
-Business continuity planning (BCP) (see chapter 10).
-Differences, if any, between the approach to:
+Documentation and record-keeping.
+Procedures for the identification, assessment, management, and mitigation of potentially relevant conflicts of interest.
+Business continuity planning (BCP) (see Chapter 10).
+Differences, if any, between the approach to: intragroup outsourcing versus outsourcing to external third parties; material critical versus non-material critical outsourcing; outsourcing to third parties regulated or overseen by the Bank, PRA, or FCA versus unregulated third parties; and outsourcing to third parties in specific jurisdictions outside the UK.
+Pre-outsourcing The processes for vendor due diligence and for assessing the materiality criticality and risks of outsourcing and third party arrangements (including notification to the Bank where required).

+and on-boarding

-intragroup outsourcing vs outsourcing to external third parties; critical vs non-critical outsourcing; outsourcing to third parties regulated or overseen by the Bank, PRA, or FCA vs unregulated third parties; and outsourcing to third-parties in specific jurisdictions outside the UK.
-Pre-outsourcing & on-boarding The processes for vendor due diligence and for assessing the criticality and risks of outsourcing and third party arrangements (including notification to the Bank where required).
-Responsibility for signing-off new outsourcing and third party arrangements, in particular critical outsourcing arrangements.
-Oversight Procedures for the ongoing assessment of third parties' performance, including where appropriate: day-to-day oversight, including incident reporting, periodic performance assessment against service level agreements, and periodic strategic assessments; being notified and responding to changes to an outsourcing or third party arrangement (e.g. to its financial position, organisational or ownership structures, or sub-outsourcing); an independent second-line review function and a third-line internal audit function to provide oversight / challenge, and assurance, of internal control effectiveness, compliance with policies, legal and regulatory requirements respectively. renewal processes.
-Termination • Exit strategies and termination processes, including a requirement for a documented exit plan for critical outsourcing arrangements where such an exit is considered possible, explicitly catering for the unexpected termination of an outsourcing agreement (a stressed or unplanned exit), and taking into account possible service interruptions (and the RPSO's and SSP's impact tolerance for important business services)(see chapter 10).
-Participant outsourcing arrangement When participants engage in outsourcing arrangements that may create new risks to the payment system or amplify existing risk to the payment system, the RPSO or SSP should set out in their policy how the risks to the end-to-end flow of payments across the payment system may be identified, monitored and mitigated.
+Section Content covered Responsibility for signing-off new outsourcing and third party arrangements, in particular material critical outsourcing arrangements.
+Oversight Procedures for the ongoing assessment of third parties' performance, including where appropriate: day-to-day oversight, including incident reporting, periodic performance assessment against service level agreements, and periodic strategic assessments; being notified and responding to changes to an outsourcing or third party arrangement (eg to its financial position, organisational or ownership structures, or suboutsourcing); an independent second-line review function and a third-line internal audit function to provide oversight/challenge, and assurance, of internal control effectiveness, compliance with policies, legal and regulatory requirements respectively; and renewal processes.
+Termination Exit strategies and termination processes, including a requirement for a documented exit plan for critical outsourcing arrangements where such an exit is considered possible, explicitly catering for the unexpected termination of an outsourcing agreement (a stressed or unplanned exit), and taking into account possible service interruptions (and the RPSO's and SSP's impact tolerance for important business services) (see Chapter 10).
+Participant outsourcing arrangement When participants engage in outsourcing arrangements that may create new risks to the payment system or amplify existing risks to the payment system, the RPSO or SSP should set out in their policy how the risks to the end-to-end flow of payments across the payment system may be identified, monitored and mitigated.
 These may include the use of requirements to set out rules on information security, operational resilience and business continuity.
 It may also require participants to test the resiliency of the arrangement, or the participants' response to a prolonged outage at their third party.

-Incident response • Procedures for incident response, including methods to detect and collect information about operational incidents originating at a third party, or at the RPSO or SSP affecting the third party.
-Procedure should also include communication strategy and reporting mechanisms with other stakeholders and authorities, and, roles and responsibilities in any incident response plan.
+Section Content covered Incident response Procedures for incident response, including methods to detect and collect information about operational incidents originating at a third party, or at the RPSO or SSP affecting the third party.
+Procedure should also include communication strategy and reporting mechanisms with other stakeholders and authorities, and roles and responsibilities in any incident response plan.

-Record Keeping
+Record keeping

-4.21 The Bank expects RPSOs and SSPs to keep appropriate records of their outsourcing and third party arrangements.
-The records must be sufficient to enable the RPSO and SSP to fulfil the expectations concerning concentration risk set out in paragraph 5.19 below.
-RPSOs and SSPs should also make any information on their outsourcing and third party arrangements, of which the Bank would reasonably expect notice, available to it.
-The Bank may also request data on RPSOs' or SSPs' outsourcing arrangements under section 204 information gathering powers of the Banking Act.
+4.21 The Bank expects RPSOs and SSPs to keep appropriate records of their outsourcing and third-party arrangements.
+The records must be sufficient to enable the RPSO and SSP to fulfil the expectations concerning concentration risk set out in Paragraph 5.19 below.
+In addition to the requirements set out in para 4.21A below, RPSOs and SSPs should also make any information on their outsourcing and third-party arrangements, of which the Bank would reasonably expect notice, available to it.